 The strategy here should be altogether different though.
 You need to create engaging posts that people will like and share.
 You can even partner with well-known LinkedIn figures to promote your brand so that you receive a very high level of visibility.

-Marketing hack 2: Use a tool like Linked Helper to automate the majority of the tasks like connection requests, bulk-messaging, LinkedIn profiles export, auto-endorsing, and group inviting.
+Use a tool like Linked helper to automate the majority of the tasks like connection requests, bulk-messaging, LinkedIn profiles export, auto-endorsing, and group inviting.

 Most companies organize giveaways or contests through popular social media platforms, or by partnering with eCommerce giants or complementary service providers.
 These contests are generally held randomly when sales are slow.
 Instead, they should be aligned to something majors, such as a festival, event, or product launch.
 This will help people take more interest in the offering and hence, improve customer reach.